-I had a good experience with my state?s health care exchange.
+I had a good experience with my state’s health care exchange.
 I was able to find an affordable and serviceable plan with a respected insurer.
 I chose a high-deductible plan because I like taking advantage of the Health Savings Account (HSA).
-If you have a family, or make a large number of medical visits each year, this might not make sense for you.
+If you have a family or make a large number of medical visits each year, this might not make sense for you.
 Run the numbers to see if a high-deductible plan, combined with an HSA, might work.

 Retirement Planning as a Freelancer

 There are other choices, too.
 You can set money aside using, SIMPLE or SEP IRAs, or by putting money in an Individual 401(k).
 Review your choices and figure out what plan works best for you.
 I recently — finally — opened a SEP IRA and began making contributions.
 With a SEP, I can make bigger annual contributions than I could with a traditional or Roth IRA.
 Plus, I make too much these days to contribute to a Roth.

 Other Benefits for Your Package

-I like to take time off, creating ?vacation? days.
+I like to take time off, creating “vacation” days.
 However, as a freelancer, that takes a little extra effort.
-In order to have a true vacation that doesn?t involve work, I usually have to plan ahead, turning work in early.
+To have a true vacation that doesn’t involve work, I usually have to plan ahead, turning work in early.

 Other important considerations are life insurance and disability insurance.

-Disability insurance protects your income when you are unable to work because of a covered disability.?
-As a freelancer, it can be a little difficult to get disability insurance, but not impossible.
+Disability insurance protects your income when you cannot work because of a covered disability.
+As a freelancer, it can be a little difficult to get disability insurance, but it’s not impossible.
 It can be well worth it to have it in place if you end up in a position that keeps you from working.
-You can review your life insurance options online or stop by a local State Farm agent?s office to discuss your coverage options in greater detail.
+I have a disability policy through my bank, with a small premium and enough to cover some long-term stuff if it happens.

 Putting together the right benefits package as a freelancer can be challenging, but it is possible.
 Take a look at your needs and your budget, and do your best to develop a plan that allows you to achieve success.